CaptainPradip/Azure-Translator-Service/README.md

 ## Start using the API:
-To see how API works, by sending requests to it.
+To see how API works, start sending requests to it.

 You can create your own request by following the API [specification](http://159.65.162.167:3005/translator-api-docs) or you can simply import below collection into postman and send request to API.